opencanarias/taple-docsite/docs/discover/overview.md

 # Overview
-TAPLE is designed, not as a single application, but also as a set of specifications, libraries and utilities.
+TAPLE is designed, not as a single application, but as a set of specifications, libraries and utilities.
 The aim is to enable integration and interoperability with different applications, devices and architectures.

 The following diagram shows the usual elements of a TAPLE network.
 A brief description of each of them is given below so that we can obtain an overview before going into more detail.